School Nurse

 National Association of School Nurses

 Since school nurses are not required to have a formal education program aside from their nursing school, it can be advantageous to complete independent additional coursework specific to school nursing, such as those offered through the National Association of School Nurses.
-In addition, all registered nurses must complete continuing education credits, and the NASN is accredited by the American Nurses Credentialing Center’s Commission on Accreditation, making these courses an excellent choice for both current and aspiring school nursing.
+In addition, all registered nurses must complete continuing education credits, and the NASN is accredited by the American Nurses Credentialing Center’s Commission on Accreditation, making these courses an excellent choice for both current and aspiring school nurses.

 • Location: Silver Spring, MD